Susan Christensen

-Susan Kay Christensen (born April 27, 1962) is the chief justice of the Iowa Supreme Court.
+Susan Larson Christensen (born April 27, 1962) is an American lawyer who has served as an associate justice of the Iowa Supreme Court since 2018 and as the chief justice since 2020.

 Education

 Christensen received an undergraduate degree in psychology from Judson University, where she was valedictorian and graduated with highest honors.
 She then received a Juris Doctor degree cum laude from Creighton University School of Law.

-Legal career
+Career

-She practiced law in Harlan, Iowa at the firm Larson, Childs, Hall & Christensen from 1991 to 2003, specializing in family law.
+Christensen practiced law in Harlan, Iowa at the firm Larson, Childs, Hall & Christensen from 1991 to 2003, specializing in family law.
 She then worked as a sole practitioner specializing in family law from 2003 to 2007.
 She was also a prosecutor, working as an assistant county attorney for Shelby County from 1991 to 2007, for Harrison County from 1996 to 2007, and for Crawford County in 2007.

 State court service

 Christensen was an associate judge for the Iowa Fourth Judicial District from 2007 to 2015 then a district judge for the same district from 2015 until her appointment to the Iowa Supreme Court.